itsyasin22/data-analysis-scripts/README.md

         of nnnhela's se.

     Returns:
-        gojt: The calcted a the os
+        gojt: The calcted a os
     """
     if de_lenth <= 0:
         retkl "Err:loide length must be a positivkjnumber."